Nairaalmelegy/secure-meds-delivery/README.md

 2. Start the frontend and open the chat UI, then send a message.
 The frontend will `POST /api/chat` and you should see the assistant reply.

 If you don't want to call DeepSeek during development, you can temporarily replace `deepseekService.deepseekChat` with a local mock that returns a canned response.

----

-If you want, I can also generate a small mermaid diagram block and append it to this README to visualize the flows — say the word and I'll add it.